 I think most people accept the importance of sleep.
 However, when it comes to prioritising sleep and doing what we can to aid good quality sleep, most of us could do better.

 I am very grateful to say that sleep is rarely a problem for me.
 Despite this I still feel the benefits of a good bedtime routine.
 I have been actively working on mine for the last year or so.
 It doesn’t always go to plan, but the more I work on it the more of a habit it becomes.
 As well as improving the quality of my sleep, the main benefit has been the feeling of calm that I now associate with going to bed.
 It’s a feeling I very much recommend!

 A few simple ideas you might want to try

-- Introduce aromatherapy into your bedroom!
-Essential oils can be very powerful in their effects.
+Introduce aromatherapy into your bedroom.
+Essential oils can be very effective when used properly.
 You can use them in so many ways, for example skincare products, aromatherapy diffusers, pillow sprays and roll-ons.
 If you want some recommendations let me know!

-- Get ready for bed - shower if I’ve got time and definitely if I’ve had a hectic day or still feel a bit wired; aromatic or beauty sleep body butter all over; cleanse my face; use the Frankincense Facial Mist for instant relaxation and then moisturise
+Get ready for bed - shower if I’ve got time and definitely if I’ve had a hectic day or still feel a bit wired; use an aromatherapy moisturiser (at the moment I'm using the Neal's Yard Create Body Lotion with added Lavender and Geranium essential oils)

 I work with many people who have issues with their sleep.
 If you’d like to have a chat to discuss your sleep problems I’d love to hear from you.
 Book in for a free 30-minute Introductory Call now. :)

 I don't know about you, but this extended winter that we're having has really put me into hibernation mode!

 It also seems to have put me into 'eating mode'.
 Afternoons at around 4pm have become a bit of a low energy point leaving me thinking about tea and chocolate.